MichaelDowse/NeedToPee/README.md

 Coverage
 ==================

-NeedToPee currently only supports publice bathrooms administered by the Wellington City Council in the Wellington region.
+NeedToPee currently only supports public bathrooms administered by the Wellington City Council in the Wellington region.

 Location Data